mwilli31/predix-machine-drivers-edison/README.md

 By default the data will publish to tcp://127.0.0.1:35690, local host.
 Flowthings will then take this data and upload it to flowthings.

 # Collecting and Publishing data
 Since the SystemD service is already created and running, the only necessary step is to attach the Grove Header to the board and attach the sensors.
+After attaching the sensors, restart the board.
 The default placement of the sensors are:

 	A2 - Grove Light Sensor